 Add the diced turnips and salt.
 Mix well so the masala coats the turnip pieces evenly.

-Pour in some water to form a medium thick gravy.
-Cover and cook on medium-low heat, stirring occasionally, until the turnips are tender but still hold their shape.
+Add water and mix well.
+Cover and cook on medium-low to medium heat, stirring occasionally, until the turnips are tender but still hold their shape.

 Notes